Glendive, Montana: History

-That same year, Glendive citizens petitioned to name it the seat of Dawson county.
+That same year, Glendive citizens petitioned to name it the seat of Dawson County.
+Between July 20 and November 30, 150 buildings were erected, though many were shacks and log cabins.

 At the height of the Montana gold rush- fed cattle boom in 1884, 12,000 cattle arrived per week to stock the open range.

 20th century

 Glendive was briefly an oil boom town after the discovery of oil in the Williston Basin in the early 1950s.
 Moving the oil out of the area was difficult and expensive though; the boom ended by 1954 and only a small reserve existed locally.

 21st century

 The community has been impacted in the 2000s by the North Dakota oil boom which spurred a modest increase in the population.

 On January 17, 2015, Glendive was the site of a major oil spill from a pipeline which contaminated drinking water.
-It was not until a day later when people complained about odor and taste of the water from the City of Glendive’s Water Treatment Plant that the spill was discovered.The Poplar pipeline by Bridger Pipeline, LLC, of Casper, Wyoming which crosses the Yellowstone River 6.5 miles North of Glendive had spilled 30,000 gallons Bakken crude oil, which were found as far as Crane, Montana about 60 river miles downstream.
+It was not until a day later when people complained about the odor and taste of the water from the City of Glendive’s Water Treatment Plant that the spill was discovered.
+The Poplar pipeline by Bridger Pipeline, LLC, of Casper, Wyoming which crosses the Yellowstone River 6.5 miles North of Glendive had spilled 30,000 gallons of Bakken crude oil, which were found as far as Crane, Montana about 60 river miles downstream.
 It stayed on shorelines until after the spring thaw in April 2015.
 It contaminated fish and impacted migrating birds.
 In 2022, Bridger paid $2,000,000 for restoration.

 On October 24, 2023, a fire destroyed the Jordan Inn and the Rose Theater, both located in the Merrill Avenue Historic District.
 The Inn was a complete loss.